PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Prompt Not Contain
+## Assert Prompt Not Match

-Asserts that the message of a JavaScript question prompt dialog not contain the given value.
+Asserts that the message of a JavaScript question prompt dialog not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertPromptNotContain(text)
+assertPromptNotMatch(text)
 `

 ### Parameters